-The aim of this handbook produced within the framework of the SYNERGY Network against Gender-based and Domestic Violence is to strengthen EEA and Norway Grants' programmes in order to prevent and combat gender-based and domestic violence.
+The aim of this handbook from the SYNERGY Network against Gender-based and Domestic Violence is to strengthen EEA and Norway Grants' programmes in order to prevent and combat gender-based and domestic violence.
 Based on mid-term evaluations of ongoing programmes of the EEA and Norway Grants, it has been shown that there is a need to step up efforts to ensure Roma women's access to justice to assert their right to be free from violence.

-Freedom from gender-based violence is a fundamental right of all women.
+Freedom from gender-based violence is a fundamental right for all women.
 Violence directed against a woman because she is a woman, or violence that affects women disproportionately, is prevalent in all regions, countries, cultures, and social classes.
 Gender-based violence affects millions of women worldwide, destroying the fabric of all our societies.

-Contrary to some prejudicial notions, it is important to acknowledge that gender-based violence is not a 'Roma problem,' but is rather a universal phenomenon.
-However, when we are addressing violence, we have to take into account the specific rights and needs of different groups of women.
-This is sometimes referred to as an intersectional approach, which is a requirement that also stems from the text of the Istanbul Convention.
+Contrary to some prejudicial notions, it is important to acknowledge that gender-based violence is not a 'Roma problem' but rather a universal phenomenon.
+However, when addressing violence, we have to take into account the specific rights and needs of different groups of women.
+This is sometimes referred to as an intersectional approach.

 Roma is the largest (ethnic) minority and one of the most disadvantaged groups in Europe.
-The discrimination, marginalisation and exclusion of Roma from mainstream society represent additional barriers for Roma women's access to justice, which is necessary for them to be able to assert the right to be free from gender-based violence.
-So how can we best consider the rights and needs of Roma women in EEANG programming?
+The discrimination, marginalisation, and exclusion of Roma from mainstream society, represents an additional barrier for Roma women's access to justice to assert the right to be free from gender-based violence.
+So how can we best consider the rights and needs of Roma women in programming?

-Inclusion and participation of end-users in programming is a central principle in a human rights approach and is also very important in order to identify and take into account Roma women's rights and needs as part of the efforts to prevent and combat gender-based violence.
+Inclusion and participation of end-users in programming is a central principle in a human rights approach and is also very important in order to identify and take into account Roma women' rights and needs in efforts to prevent and combat gender-based violence.
 What are the perspectives of Roma women on prevention, protection and prosecution measures outlined in the Istanbul Convention, the groundbreaking Council of Europe Convention from 2011 which is internationally recognized as the gold standard?